Saltair Water System

 Saltair Water Filtration System - Public Engagement for Upgrades Needed for Surface Water Treatment Standards, Public Engagement and Contravention Order.

 The water treatment system requires upgrades to meet Provincial Regulations for surface water treatment broadly known as ‘4-3-2-1-0 Standards’.
 The CVRD has been working to explore options to meet the regulations and determine costs to upgrade the water system to include filtration.
+Click here to view an information letter regarding the Alternative Approval Process (AAP).

 Please click here to view the latest letter of information on this topic.